15 Awesome Things To Do In Tallinn [Estonia] In 2024

 Like I mentioned before, one of the great things about Tallinn, Estonia, is the fact that most of the best sites in Tallinn are within walking distance from any accommodation located in/near the Old Town.

-However, another option is to use the classic sightseeing Hop on Hop off bus, it’ll take you to the best things to do in Tallinn and you can hop on and off as you need too.
+However, another option is to use the classic sightseeing Hop on Hop off bus.
+It’ll take you to the best things to do in Tallinn and you can hop on and off as you need too.

-You can book your ticket ahead of time here too.
+You can book your ticket ahead of time here too!

 CityBee is also an electric scooter rental company and you can download the app and pick up a scooter and take it for as long as you need, then simply leave it within the Old Town for the next person to pick up.
-We used them in Lithuania, and it’s a brilliant way to sightsee, so using it in Tallinn, is a great idea too.
+We used them in Lithuania, and it’s a brilliant way to sightsee, so using it in Tallinn is a great idea too.

-So there you have it!
-My guide to the top things to do in Tallinn.
 I hope you’ve enjoyed this post and I hope it’s inspired you to do all these amazing things in Tallinn!
 If you’ve got any other suggestions to add to the list of Tallinn attractions, then simply drop a comment below.

 A big thank you to VisitEstonia for hosting us for our stay in Tallinn at their StoryTellers Nest!